-See the assessment report on "Senna alexandrina Mill."
-(EMA/HMPC/228759/2016); cases of hepatotoxicity are reported, related to the chronic ingestion of overdoses.
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
+(EMA/HMPC/228759/2016); cases of hepatotoxicity are reported, related to the chronic overdose ingestion.

-There are no reports associated with the use of mono-preparations of rhubarb root.
+There are no specific reports associated with the use of mono-preparations of rhubarb root.

 Yuen et al. (2006) studied the clinical outcome of traditional Chinese medicine (TCM)-induced hepatotoxicity in chronic hepatitis B patients.
-Forty-five chronic hepatitis B patients in 2004 with liver dysfunction requiring hospitalisation in the Queen Mary Hospital, The University of Hong Kong in Hong Kong, were screened prospectively for traditional Chinese medicine intake.
-The inclusion criteria were HBsAg positivity; intake of TCM within 6 months prior to admission, elevated bilirubin levels of more than two times upper limit of normal or elevated level of at least one of the liver enzymes.
+Forty-five chronic hepatitis B patients in 2004 with liver dysfunction requiring hospitalisation in the Queen Mary Hospital, The University of Hong Kong in Hong Kong, were prospectively screened for traditional Chinese medicine intake.
+The inclusion criteria were HBsAg positivity, intake of TCM within 6 months prior to admission, elevated bilirubin levels of more than two times upper limit of normal or elevated level of at least one of the liver enzymes.
 Patients with other possible cause for hepatotoxicity, e.g. any other virus hepatitis, alcohol intake, hepatotoxic medication were excluded.
 Seven patients had liver derangement attributable to the intake of TCM.
 Possibly hepatotoxic components were identified by extensive literature research.
 Rheum palmatum L. and Cassia obtusifolia L. were identified to be potential hepatotoxic components, though these components were taken together with more than ten other Chinese herbal substances.
-In view of this, it is not possible to establish causality definitively.
+In view of this, it is not possible to definitively establish causality.